bitrix24/b24restdocs/api-reference/crm/auxiliary/enum/crm-enum-activity-priority.md

-# Get the enumeration items "Activity Priority" crm.enum.activitypriority
+# Get enumeration items "Activity Priority" crm.enum.activitypriority

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}